mattyb4/Cluster-Scout/docs/help.md

 ### Step 4: Annotate Results

-Adds five types of annotations to each PTM site:
+In PTM Proximity mode, adds five types of annotations to each PTM site:

 - **14-3-3 binding predictions** — Queries the 14-3-3-Pred API and cross-references experimentally confirmed interactors (Ser/Thr sites only)
 - **PolyPhen-2 scores** — Queries myvariant.info for pathogenicity predictions on each mutation